-For about 100 years, most New Zealanders have lived in towns and cities, yet our national narrative is that we are people of the land.
+For about 100 years, most New Zealanders have lived in towns and cities, yet in our national narrative we are people of the land.

-Historian Ben Schrader tells Kim Hill that the urbanisation of New Zealand – which has until now been largely unrecognised by the image-makers – is one of the most important untold stories of our history.
+The urbanisation of New Zealand – until now largely unrecognised by the image-makers – is one of the most important untold stories of our history, says historian Ben Schrader.

 While New Zealand's earliest British settlers were drawn to New Zealand as a rural idyll, many that came here from populated places found the farming lifestyle very isolated, Dr Schrader says.